-In reality though, kids with a strong will become great teens, young adults, and leaders if we steer them right.
+In reality, though, kids who are strong-willed become great teens, young adults, and leaders if we steer them right.

-How do we parent them in a positive way, to bring out the positive and good in them?
+How do we parent a strong-willed child in a positive way, to bring out the positive and good in them?

 Giving orders to them often opens the door for argument and conflict.
 However, when you offer a choice they are more likely to be cooperative, as they had some say in the matter.